that-tinsin-guy/items-of-the-months/_posts/2020-11-01-knock-off-retro-superhero-cape.md

   num: 7347
 - name: Slay the Dead
   type: combat skill
-  notes: Instantly defeat an undead enemy.<br>(Only with Vampire Slicer/"Kill Me")
+  notes: With sword in mainhand, instantly defeat an undead enemy<br>Also reduces Evil by 1%<br>(Only with Vampire Slicer/"Kill Me")<br>
   img: itemimages/hkatana.gif
   num: 7348